apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 The service while creating a cluster automatically deploys dashboard for the cluster.
 More details about Kubernetes dashboard here: https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/

 Instructions for accessing the dashboard for a running cluster will be shown in the Access tab in the UI.
 Essentially, the user needs to run a local proxy first using kubectl and kubecofig file for the cluster to access the dashboard.
 For secure login, the service doesn’t enable kubeconfig based login for the dashboard.
-Token-based access is enabled and kubectl can be used to access service account secret token.
+Token-based access is enabled and kubectl can be used to access service Account secret token.

 |cks-cluster-access-tab.png|